 Some expressions borrow from others, as astronomy borrows from myth to name constellations, and astrology borrows from myth to interpret seasonal cycles.
 Visual expression is a function of an integrated set of concepts, and some are incidental with some of the variant stick figures that we animate among incidental dots in the moving sky.

-5 Aquarius21 here mirrors the posture of its opposite, 13 Leo.
+5b Priest or Aquarius here mirrors the posture of its opposite at 13.

 Hearts and minds in a cosmic battle

-Type 13 Leo Ursa as the heart of a multi-legged horse or army of a hero (Indian Asuras and Daityas seeking elixir.
+Type 13 Heart or Leo as the chest (heart) of a multi-legged horse (equid) or army of a hero (Indian Asuras and Daityas seeking elixir.
 R Storm; Legends and myths of India, Egypt, China and Japan.
-Hermes House.
-Mindprint analysis by Edmond Furter).
+Hermes House).

-See flying antelope (aelites or blying buck) and flying horses in rock art.
+See flying antelope (aelites or flying buck) and flying horses in rock art.
 See Tarot trump 13 as death militant on a horse, and many similar emblems in calendric and other visual traditions.

 A celestial pole on a covered foot tags the inspiration to Age Aries-Pisces, probably prior to the work, but indicating the era of the cultural reformation that re-formalised or appropriated the classical styling.

-Type 12 Leo as the heart of the outer of four inverted figures, and the outer of four figures before the retro face of a double-headed leonine sphinx, in a partially concentric, contra-rotating double imprint of decans on three registers (Egyptian Book of Caverns section 3, BC 1426.
+Type 12 Heart or Leo as the chest (heart) of the outer of four inverted (invert) figures, and the outer of four figures before the retro face of a double-headed leonine sphinx (felid), in a partially concentric, contra-rotating double imprint of decans on three registers (Egyptian Book of Caverns section 3, BC 1426.
 AG Shedid cited in Wim van den Dungen.
-Sofiatopia.
-Mindprint analysis by Edmond Furter).
+Sofiatopia).

 Decans are fairly simple and probably consciously recognised as hours, or reduced to twelve that could also signify months.
 Here the sequence is boustrophedon (as the ox ploughs, in alternating directions), with a few quirks.